roo353/GameDev-Fall-2024/README.md

 MAYA LAB02
   For this lab I used my whale shark rig.
 It is a stylized whale shark model that is fully rigged and skinned.
 It is all FK as whales dont really have anything that needs IK.

+MAYA LAB03
+  This animation is of a person spiking a volley ball at the beach.
+The hardest part was getting the angle of the jump right without colliding with the net.
+I also used squash and stretch on the ball to make it look like it was going faster.